Goffredo Mameli: Death

 During the siege of Rome, he was an aide of Giuseppe Garibaldi, who fought in Palestrina (9 May) and in Velletri (19 May).
 In particular he fought in the defense of the Villa del Vascello on the Janiculum hill.
 He was wounded in the left leg by the French during the last assault of 3 June at Villa Corsini, occupied by the French.

 Mameli suffered from gangrene, which doctor Pietro Maestri observed after four days.
 After a consultation with Maestri and other doctors, it was decided to amputate the leg, performed by surgeon Paolo Maria Raffaello Baroni.
 Despite this, the infection gradually increased to the point of causing death by sepsis, on 6 July 1849, at the age of 21, in the hospice of Trinità dei Pellegrini.

-He was originally buried at Campo Verano in Rome, however, his remains were moved to the Mausoleo Ossario del Gianicolo in 1941.
+He was originally buried at Campo Verano in Rome; however, his remains were moved to the Garibaldi Ossuary Mausoleum on the Janiculum in 1941.